Pharmaceutical and Medical Devices Agency (PMDA) review process

 - Approval of the product is not required, but marketing notification (Todokede) to PMDA is necessary

-Class II Controlled Medical Devices: Pre-Market Certification (Ninsho)
+Class II and Class III (partially) Controlled Medical Devices: Pre-Market Certification (Ninsho)

 - Low risk to the human body